hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

-# Fun Facts Splashscreens for RetroPie
+# Fun Facts!
+Splashscreens for RetroPie

-> Not working yet!
-Well, it's working, but it's not officially released!
-It's just for testing purposes!
+This script generates splashscreens for RetroPie with random **Fun Facts!**.

-This script generates splashscreens for RetroPie with a random **Fun Fact!™**.
+**WARNING: Splashscreens are only available on the Raspberry Pi.**

-**WARNING: Splashscreens are only only available on the Raspberry Pi.**
+## Show the Fun Facts! splashcreen in RetroPie

-For now, this is the best way to use the splashscreen created by this script:
+For now, this is the best way to show the Fun Facts! splashcreen in RetroPie:

-* Create a **Fun Fact!™** splashscreen.
-See the [examples below](#examples).
+* Create a new **Fun Facts!** splashscreen.
+See the instructions for [installation](#installation) and [usage](#usage) below.
-* Go to the **Splashscreen Menu** (the Splashscreen Menu can be accessed from the RetroPie Menu in EmulationStation or from the setup script under option 3)
+* In RetroPie, go to the **Splashscreen Menu** (the Splashscreen Menu can be accessed from the RetroPie Menu in EmulationStation or from the setup script under option 3).
-* Select the `Choose Own Splashscreen` option.
+* Select the option `Choose Own Splashscreen`.
 See the [Splashscreen wiki](https://github.com/retropie/retropie-setup/wiki/splashscreen).
-* Select the recently created **Fun Fact!™** splashscreen.
+* Select the recently created **Fun Facts!** splashscreen.

-## Instalation
+## Installation

 ```
 cd /home/pi/